GitHubDragonFly/Android_User_Controls/README.md

   - set the control's layout_width / layout_height to the same value, otherwise you might get some odd "Arrow" graphics.
   - possibly use either Arc or Pie to sweep the angle for better visual appearance, see the screenshot.
   - it has publicly accessible methods: CurrentValue() for reading and setCurrentValue(newFloatValue) for writing.
+- LEDLight
+  - a control that can be turned ON/OFF and Blink.
+  - set the control's layout_width / layout_height to the same value to avoid any odd graphics.
+  - it has publicly accessible methods: isLED_ON() and isLED_Blink() for reading and setLED_ON(newBooleanValue) and setLED_Blink(newBooleanValue) for writing.

 Screenshot is included in each control's folder.